uGMM-NN: Univariate Gaussian Mixture Model Neural Network: Introduction

 A key research focus has therefore been on bridging the gap between these two paradigms.
 This has led to approaches that incorporate the probabilistic principles of graphical models directly into deep learning architectures.
 For example, Bayesian Neural Networks (BNNs) embed uncertainty into network weights \cite{Gal2016}, while Probabilistic Circuits (PCs), including Sum-Product Networks (SPNs) \cite{Poon2011SPN, Choi2020PC, Peharz2020Einsum}, are deep probabilistic models that build on a formal probabilistic structure, fusing the representational power of graphical models with the hierarchical feature learning of neural networks. \\

 In contrast, this paper introduces a novel approach by embedding a univariate Gaussian Mixture Model (uGMM) directly into the network’s computational units, enabling each neuron to represent a multimodal univariate Gaussian distribution, thereby directly addressing the limitations of deterministic neurons from a new perspective.
 While our primary focus is on discriminative applications where the goal is to predict a class label, the probabilistic backbone of our model shares conceptual similarities with probabilistic circuits.
-This suggests that when trained generatively, the model could potentially learn complex joint distributions.
-We evaluate uGMM-NN on two representative datasets.
-On the image dataset MNIST, we compare its discriminative performance against a standard Multi-Layer Perceptron (MLP).
-On the tabular dataset, Iris, we highlight the model’s ability to capture joint distributions for inference, drawing conceptual connections to probabilistic graphical models and probabilistic circuits.
+We evaluate the uGMM-NN across two representative datasets and two architectural paradigms: \begin{enumerate} \item On MNIST, we perform a direct comparison of discriminative performance between the uGMM-NN and a standard Multi-Layer Perceptron (MLP), and further demonstrate the versatility of our approach by replacing the fully connected layers of a convolutional network with uGMM neurons (CNN-uGMM vs. CNN-MLP). \item On the classic Iris dataset, we offer a preliminary demonstration of the model's capacity for generative modeling of a joint distribution.
+This experiment serves to illustrate the conceptual connection between uGMM-NN and probabilistic graphical models. \end{enumerate}